Free Church Budgeting Template and Guide

 5. Prioritize Financial Transparency

 When it comes to working with the community, transparency is key.
-Being transparent can help you engage with the community, allowing people to trust you and the projects you’re running.
-This can also help build community buy-in to help raise more funds.
+Being transparent can help you engage with the community, allowing people to trust you and the projects you’re working on.
+This can also help build community buy-in to raise more funds.

 Now you’re ready to create your budget.
 Here are some essential steps to do that.